sebsto/amplify-ios-workshop/workshop-hugo/instructions/content/40_add_api/10_amplify.md

 1. Please select from one of the below mentioned services.
 Use the arrow keys to select **GraphQL** and press enter.

-2. Use the arrow keys to select **Authorization modes: API key** and press enter.
+2. Use the arrow keys to select the current authentication mode **Authorization modes: API key** and press enter to change it.

 3. Use the arrow keys to select **Amazon Cognito User Pool** and press enter.